 The Mathematics Department at Kilgore College offers a comprehensive curriculum to meet the needs of students with diverse skill levels and goals.
-The department offers developmental mathematics for students who are not TSI Complete and college-level mathematics for students majoring in a variety of fields.
+The department offers developmental mathematics (see below for Co-requisite Support Courses) for students who are not TSI Complete and college-level mathematics for students majoring in a variety of fields.
 The college-level courses will satisfy the mathematics requirements for an associate degree and are designed to transfer to a university.
 Several courses also meet the requirements for the Core Curriculum.

 KC Math Co-requisite Support Courses:

 This is for students who are not TSI Complete in Math.
-Students who have a TSI score of 310 – 335 along with an ABE Diagnostic of at least 5 or have a TSI Score of 336 – 349 may take their first college level math course along with a three hour co-requisite support course.
+Students who have a certain score on the TSIA (see flowchart below) may take their first college level math course along with a three-hour co-requisite support course.
 Co-requisite support courses are offered for MATH 1314 (College Algebra), MATH 1324 (Math for Business and Social Sciences), MATH 1332 (Contemporary Mathematics), and MATH 1342 (Elementary Statistical Methods).
 Students should choose the math course appropriate for their major.
 For more information on the math classes required for various majors see KC Career Pathways.
-Please view the math co-requisite flow chart (pdf)
+Please view the math co-req flow chart (pdf)